Configuring The Plugin¶

 <?php \TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerPlugin( 'MyVendor.StoreInventory', 'Pi1', 'The Store Inventory List', 'EXT:store_inventory/Resources/Public/Icons/Extension.svg' );

-The first argument is like the method
+The first argument is, just like in the method

 extension we can insert the plugin on a page.
 Don’t forget to set the sys folder, in which the